RESEARCH

 Hales, Steven D., and Jennifer Adrienne Johnson.
 “Dispositional Optimism and Luck Attributions: Implications for Philosophical Theories of Luck.”
 Philosophical Psychology, vol. 31, no. 7, 2018, pp. 1027–1045., doi:10.1080/09515089.2018.1474344.

-Findings: Johnson and Hales investigate the relationship between: dispositional optimism and the attribution of good and bad luck to ambiguous luck scenarios.
+Johnson and Hales investigate the relationship between: dispositional optimism and the attribution of good and bad luck to ambiguous luck scenarios.